-Although there are no strict rules about how many steps per day a person needs, staying active and making efforts to increase their average step count per day may help people reach their health and fitness goals.
+There are no strict rules about how many steps a person needs per day.
+However, making efforts to increase their average daily step count may help people reach their health and fitness goals.

 Using step trackers, smartphone apps, and other fitness-friendly devices can help people count how many steps they take each day.